jmsgnnr/kudos/README.md

 ## Wireframes/User stories

-- As a user, I would like to be able to submit quotes I'd like to view.
+- As a user, I would like to be able to submit kudos to view.
-- As a user, I would like to be able to view which quotes I wrote.
+- As a user, I would like to be able to view which kudos I wrote.
-- As a user, I would like to be able to edit my quotes.
+- As a user, I would like to be able to edit my kudos.
-- As a user, I would like to delete  my qutoes.
+- As a user, I would like to delete  my kudos

 ### ERD